jsoref/reactos/documentation/rosdocs/readme.txt

     There's two ways to add content to RosDocs:

  - Doxygen comments.
-If you're going to write reference pages (think Unix man pages), this is the format you should get accostumed to.
+If you're going to write reference pages (think Unix man pages), this is the format you should get accustomed to.
 It consists of special comments, containing markup that a tool called Doxygen can extract into a variety of formats.
 If you already know JavaDoc, or the QT comment- based documentation system, Doxygen supports those as well